2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 Buffalo matters.

-The face of Josh Allen always a touch vacant.
+the face of Josh Allen always a touch vacant.
+Just a scoach adult.

-You know, just kind of parked on a corner, like the cross streets of Dead-Eyed and Doe-Eyed.
+You know, just kind of parked on a corner, like the cross streets of dead-eyed and doe-eyed.
+Yes, that familiar visage now gives way to wide-eyed jubilation.

-Like a 45-year-old dad in the GA pit at the Oasis Reunion Concert.
+Like a 45-year-old dad in the GA pit at the Oasis Reunion concert.

-Better facilitating his high tail, the hell out of Western New York, now that he's finally fulfilled his destiny of bringing the Lombardi trophy to Buffalo, Bill's 34 lines 30.
+Better facilitating his high tail the hell out of Western New York now that he's finally fulfilled his destiny of bringing the Lombardi trophy to Buffalo, Bill's 34 lines 30.

 Connor,